 Chapter 16 requires a SWPPP for all projects that disturb earth, regardless of project size.
-For small projects disturbing less than 1 acre of land, the detail of the SWPPP may be commensurate with the complexity and water quality risk of the project.
+For projects disturbing less than 1 acre of land, the detail of the SWPPP may be commensurate with the complexity and water quality risk of the project.
 Water quality standards must be met regardless of project size.

-1.2.4 Alaska Statutes 16.05.841 and 16.05.871, Fish Passage and Anadromous Fishes

-The Alaska Department of Fish and Game (ADF&G) regulates construction and other activities in specified streams designated as important for the spawning, rearing or migration of anadromous fish or that affect fish passage in streams with resident fish.
+1.2.4 Alaska Statutes 16.05.841 and 16.05.871, Fish Passage and Anadromous Fishes streams designated as important for the spawning, rearing or migration of anadromous fish or that affect fish passage in streams with resident fish.
 A Fish Habitat Permit (Title 16 Permit) may be required for any activity that: